pyarmak/entrada-1x-docs/user/docs/courses/create.md

 **Course Enrolment:** This will appear near the bottom of the screen but was already completed during the initial course build.
 If you need to edit the enrolment you can do so from here.

-**Course Syllabus:**

-If this feature is enabled users will be able to generate a PDF summarizing the course information provided in the course website tabs.
+**Course Syllabus:** If this feature is enabled users will be able to generate a PDF summarizing the course information provided in the course website tabs.

-* After completing the required fields in Course Setup, click Save.
+* After completing the required fields in Course Setup, click 'Save'.

 # How to delete a course
 * Navigate to Admin>Manage Courses.